 Mistake 2: poor timing that kills momentum

-Waiting too long lets interest cool naturally or gives competitors time to engage.
+At the same time, waiting too long lets interest cool naturally or gives competitors time to engage.
 Warm leads taking high-intent actions expect rapid follow-up.
 Delays beyond 24-48 hours signal you don’t prioritize their interest and cool enthusiasm or prompt them to engage more responsive competitors.

 Mistake 3: ignoring lead scores